Travel is back! Well, sort of.

 Read every review, with an eye toward filtering out the cranks.
 (Someone gave an awesome-looking property 2 stars because they didn’t like the curtains?
 Ignore.)
 Look for common themes.
 The one you want to see is: “It’s even better than in the pictures!”

 Be sure to scrutinize those pictures—including the views out the windows.
 Are the shades closed?
 Watch out.
-Are there few (or no) photos of the outdoor place?
+Are there few (or no) photos of the outdoor area?
 It’s probably not very attractive.
 Ditto for bathrooms.
 Mentally correct for the old fish-eye lens trick that makes rooms look bigger.

 You should even read the photo captions, because pictures alone can be misleading.
 That beautiful landscape may be “nearby”—not a few that’s visible from the property.